Lightwere/PnC-mods/README.md

 ## Usage

 ### File Swapper
-1. Tap "Pick File (SAF)" to select the target game file
+1. **OPTIONAL** Tap "Pick File (SAF)" to select the target game file (usual path `/storage/emulated/0/Android/data/com.global.tmslg/files/ABAsset/`) will need to do it only once
 2. Tap "Replace File" to swap with the bundled version
 3. Tap "Restore Original" to revert changes